VedikaNGujar/dotnet/CleanArchitectureWithCQRS/BubberDinner/README.md

 Global Error Handling

 ------------------------------
-1. Create Error handling midddlewear and register that in program.cs 2.
+1. Create Error handling midddlewear and register that in Program.cs
+2. Create Error Handling Filter and either add on top of all Controller or register that in Program.cs